 Henderson's growth rate is testimony to the desirability of living within the City of Henderson.
-According to the U.S. Census Bureau, the City of Henderson is the third fastest growing incorporated place of 100,000 or more, with a population increase of 3,067% in the past 50 years.
-As a result, there are fewer older neighborhoods than in most other major cities, and the popular concept of master planned communities has become more desirable in residential planning.
-Henderson is known throughout the nation for these premier master planned communities, as well as its outstanding parks and recreational centers, cultural activities and a rapidly growing business community.
-The median household income in Henderson continues to outpace the county and state averages.
+According to the U.S. Census Bureau, the City of Henderson was the eighth fastest growing incorporated place of 100,000 or more, with a population increase of 37.2% in the past 6 years.
+Henderson is known throughout the nation for premier master planned communities, outstanding parks and recreational centers, cultural activities and a rapidly growing business community.